-Our rules apply to anyone looking to qualify as a solicitor, whether it is through the current routes or the SQE once it is introduced in September 2021.
+Our rules apply to anyone looking to qualify as a solicitor, whether it is through the LPC route, SQE route or as a qualified lawyer.

 Under these rules, you do not have to tell us about any character and suitability issues at the start of your studying or training/qualifying work experience.
 You only need do so when you apply to be a solicitor.

 However, if you want to check any potential problems before then, you can complete an early character and suitability assessment at any time.
 We are not bound, in any subsequent application for admission, by any decision made at this stage.